-To make things more simple, our guide to the cost of living in Canada explores everything you need to know, providing you with all the information you need to make the right choices.
+To make things more simple, our guide to the cost of living in Canada explores everything you need to know.
+We provide you with the information you need to make the right choices.

 What will I need to pay for?